coding-stick/NEAT-Snake-AI/README.md

 pip install pygame neat-python pandas
 ```

-Usage
+## Usage
 1. Train the AI

 Run training for a set number of generations:

-python train.py
+Scroll to the bottom of main.py and change the code accordingly

+(If you want to try playing the game yourself first, run game_only.py)

 This will run evolution using NEAT.

 The best genome of the run will be saved as winner.pkl.

-2. Visualize the Trained Model

-To load and watch the saved best model:

-python visualize.py

 This opens a Pygame window showing the snake playing using the trained neural net.